-- Hot smoking meat internal temperature should reach 165 degrees and 145 for fish.
+- Hot smoking meat’s internal temperature should reach 165 degrees and 145 for fish.

 Storage and Preservation

-The meat could last for years, depending on how it’s stored after smoking.
+The meat could last for years, depending on how it’s stored after smoking in your homemade primitive smoker.
 It also depends on what kind of meat.

 It really depends on how it’s stored.
 I will hang it in a dry place, put it in a zip lock bag or vacuum bags, or canning jars.
 The absolute must is to keep moisture away from it.